Not sure where to begin? Just type a word in the search box to get started.

 How ya gonna keep 'em down on the farm, once they've seen the color of "black gold?"
 Oil.
 Since production began in 1972, it continues to be an important source of revenue to someone, just not to the dwindling coffee farmers still working the soil in many areas of the country.
 In fact, there is the problem of pollution!

 Coffee in Ecuador is still a crop that is slowly but surely regaining it's importance.
-Specialty Coffee, along with all coffees in Ecuador, took a hard hit with destabilization of international prices in 2000, but there had been a drastic slide in quality and production even before that.
+Specialty Coffee, along with all coffees in Ecuador, took a hard hit with destabilization of international prices in 2000, but as the history of coffee will show, there had been a drastic slide in quality and production even before that.

 In 2004, coffee in Ecuador hit an all time low with exports equaling 1/10 of 1994 exports with only 200,000 bags.
 Over 1200 plantations were abandoned in the face of plummeting coffee prices in 2000.
 Coffee trees in some areas could be seen pulled up by the roots along the roadside, in favor of other cash crops.
 Coffee farmers were eating the grain that would normally feed their livestock because there was little else to eat, and it was a desperate few years.